saitohirga/WSJT-X/Darwin/ReadMe.txt

 I recommend checking the 4 boxes under the Display heading and the first 4 boxes under the Behaviour heading.

+IMPORTANT: If you are using macOS 10.14 (Mojave) it is important to note that the default setting for audio input is "block".
+In order to receive audio from WSJT-X you must visit System Preferences > Security & Privacy > Privacy and, with WSJT-X launched, select "Microphone" under Location Services and wsjtx should appear in the panel.
+Check the "Allow" box.
+You will have to quit WSJT-X for this change to take effect.

 Next visit the Audio panel and select the Audio Codec you use to communicate between WSJT-X and your rig.
 There are so many audio interfaces available that it is not possible to give detailed advice on selection.
 If you have difficulties contact me.